The one with the Cross on his back ~ Crouchback (1245–1296)

 Bearer: Richard I of England.

-Watercolor, Combatant, Old parchment, Pointed, Armed, Azure, Surmounted, Charged, House of Plantagenet, Crest, Ogee, Crown, Open royal crown, Crystalline, Outlined in sable, Outlined in the field tincture, Edmund Plantagenet, Edward I of England, Edward II of England, In pale, Fabric, Gesso, Coat of arms, Fleur de lis, Personal, Godfrey V, Count of Anjou, Gules, Henry II of England, Henry III of England, Illuminated, Interpreted, John I of England, Label, Langued, Leonor Plantagenet, Leopard, Lion, Semi-circular, Metal beaten, Or, Suspended, Without divisions, Rampant, Rounded, Kingdom of Castile, Kingdom of England, Richard I of England, Plain tincture and Three.
+Port and windows, Watercolor, Combatant, Old parchment, Pointed, Armed, Azure, Surmounted, Charged, House of Plantagenet, Castle, Ogee, Outlined in sable, Outlined in the field tincture, Edmund Plantagenet, Edward I of England, Edward II of England, In pale, Gesso, Coat of arms, Accolé arms, Fleur de lis, Personal, Godfrey V, Count of Anjou, Gules, Henry II of England, Henry III of England, Illuminated, Interpreted, John I of England, Label, Langued, Leonor Plantagenet, Leopard, Lion, Masoned, Semi-circular, Or, Suspended, Without divisions, Rampant, Rounded, Kingdom of Castile, Kingdom of England, Rough, Plain tincture, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,